Abdirizak Haji Hussein

 Abdirizak Haji Hussein (Cabdirisaaq Xaaji Xuseen; عبد الرزاق حاجي حسين; 24 December 1924 – 31 January 2014) was a Somali diplomat and politician.
 He was the Prime Minister of Somali Republic from 14 June 1964 to 15 July 1967.

-From 1975 to early 1980, he also served as the country's ambassador to the United Nations.
-A former Secretary General of the Somali Youth League, Hussein played a leading role in the nation's early civilian administration.
+Hussein was an early member of the Somali Youth League (SYL), serving as its Secretary General during 1956.
+He came to play a leading role in the administration of the newly formed independent Somali Republic in the 1960s, eventually serving as Prime Minister from 1964 to 1967.
+During his tenure Hussein spearheaded reforms that strove to uproot corruption and pushed to make the republic's institutions more accountable.

+After the 1969 Somali coup d'état that overthrew the civilian government, he was ordered imprisoned by the Supreme Revolutionary Council (SRC).
+Hussein was later freed and served as the ambassador to the United Nations for the Somali Democratic Republic during the 1970s.

 Early life

 Hussein was born in 1924 in Galkayo, the capital of the north-central Mudug region of Somalia.
 His family hailed from the Majeerteen Harti Darod clan.
 He studied the Qur'an under his father, Hajji Hussein Atosh, who was an authority on Islam.
+During his formative years he worked as a camel herder.
+Hussein lost his mother at a young age.

+In 1937 he travelled to Mogadishu, where he enrolled in school until the outbreak of World War II in 1939.

 Hussein was largely self-educated, and was fluent in both Italian and English.
 He was married, and had two daughters and a son.

 Career

 Early career

+During 1941, the colonial Italian Somaliland territory was toppled during the East African campaign and a British Military Administration (BMA) was setup in its place.
 From 1942 to 1949, Hussein served as an officer in the British Military Administration, including as an interpreter.
 He was also a clerk during the early periods of the Trust Territory of Somalia.
 In 1950, he was imprisoned for six months for protesting for Somali independence.

 In 1944, Hussein joined the Somali Youth League.
 He subsequently became a Galkayo Councillor in 1954, during the nation's first municipal elections.

 In June 1955, Hussein was sent to the United Nations, where he presented a petition on the SYL's behalf.
 He was elected the party's Secretary General a few months later, and became a Member of Parliament for the Nugal District of the Mudug region in 1959.
 That same year, Hussein elected to the National Assembly in 1959.
 During this period, he was also the president of the Higher Institute of Law and Economics and would later go on to become the president of the University Institute.
 In the first post-independence government of Abdirashid Ali Sharmarke, Hussein served as Minister of Interior from 1960 to 1962, and Minister of Public Works and Communications from 1962 to 1964.